django-mptt/django-mptt/docs/admin.rst

 .. warning::

    Does not work well with big trees (more than a few hundred nodes, or trees deeper than 10 levels).
-Patches implementing lazy-loading of deeper nodes very much appreciated.
+Patches implementing lazy-loading of deep trees are very much appreciated.

+`DraggableMPTTAdmin.list_per_page` is set to 2000 by default (which effectively disables pagination for most trees).

 Usage::